Kellojo/Glossary/README.md

 # Glossary

-Glossary is what is says a glossary, saving words, their explanation and the source of that explanation in lists using a MySQL Database and a webserver capable of running php.
+Glossary is what it says a glossary, saving words, their explanation and the source of that explanation in tables using Firebase.

 ## Features